danoctavian/bit-smuggler/README.md

 ### In a nutshell

-bit-smuggler uses real uTorrent clients to establish a genuine connection between the client and proxy and then tampers with the data exchanged by the 2 bittorrent clients to inject and read its own payload into/from the bittorrent piece messages (bittorrent's messages that contain the actual data of the file being transferred).
+bit-smuggler uses real uTorrent clients to establish a genuine-looking bittorrent connection between the client and proxy and then tampers with the data exchanged by the 2 bittorrent clients to inject and read its own payload into/from the bittorrent piece messages (bittorrent's messages that contain the actual data of the file being transferred).